San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Seattle Seahawks (1-2) are small, 2.5-point underdogs in a road NFC West matchup with the San Francisco 49ers (2-1) on Sunday, October 3, 2021 at Levi's Stadium.
-The game has a point total set at 52.
+NFC West opponents square off when the San Francisco 49ers (2-1) host the Seattle Seahawks (1-2) on Sunday, October 3, 2021 at Levi's Stadium.
+San Francisco is favored by 3 points.
+The over/under is 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.